seanbetts/genai-marketing-benchmarks/README.md

 ##  PHASE ONE - Testing Marketing Knowledge
 ![GenAI Marketing Benchmark Questions](https://github.com/seanbetts/genai-marketing-benchmarks/blob/main/Images/Questions%20_June_2024.png)

+Some of these questions are UK-centric and have a bias towards the UK marketing industry.
+Many of the questions are globally applicable though.

 ### Status: PROOF OF CONCEPT
 Collect and create a bank of multiple-choice questions across the breadth and depth of marketing that can be used to test the marketing **knowledge** of LLMs.
 The LLMs responses to these multiple-choice questions will be scored on whether they get the right answer or not.